-CNN architecture excels at extracting local spatial information effectively, but its ability to capture long-range dependencies is minimal.
-In contrast, transformers are good at capturing long-range dependencies, but their quadratic computational complexity poses a challenge for deploying in low-facility hospitals.
-To maximize the advantages offered by both CNN and transformer architectures, hybrid models have been introduced that merge the convolutional layer with an attention mechanism.
-However, these hybrid models tend to be more complex with high FLOPs than models that rely solely on CNN components.
-To tackle these challenges, our proposed method adopts a unique approach by segregating the CNN and transformer architectures instead of integrating them directly with an adaptive block between them, as shown in Fig.~\ref{fig:conceptual_comparison}e.
-This architecture offers the flexibility to interchangeably replace the CNN or transformer components with pre-trained models, enabling scalability and adaptability in our network design.
-In addition, our proposed method effectively establishes long-range dependencies at the feature level by considering diverse feature relationships extracted from the image utilizing the attention mechanism~\cite{self_attention, cross_attention}.
-This approach helps mitigate the inherent challenge of weak long-range dependencies in CNN architectures.
-Moreover, the decoder in our model can comprehensively analyze all image features, often referred to as feature embeddings, by utilizing the query token mechanism introduced in the mask decoder of SAM~\cite{sam}.
-Previous works typically employ an MLP layer or a convolutional with a kernel size of 1 at the end of the network to predict the target mask from extracted features.
-The performance of the model depends on how effectively the extracted feature information contributes to the last layer.
-Therefore, enhancing the information provided to the last layer can significantly boost the performance.
-Inspired by SAM~\cite{sam}, our proposed model integrates query tokens to predict the target mask from the extracted features.
-Differing from previous methods, query tokens can extract information from high-level to low-level features by leveraging cross-attention, empowering them with enhanced capabilities for improved target mask prediction.
+CNN architectures excel at extracting local spatial information effectively, but they struggle to capture long-range dependencies.
+In contrast, transformers are well-suited for capturing long-range dependencies, but their quadratic computational complexity poses a challenge for deploying in low-facility hospitals.
+To leverage the strengths of both CNN and transformer architectures, hybrid models have been developed that combine convolutional layers with attention mechanisms.
+However, these hybrid models often come with increased complexity and high FLOPs, making them more resource-intensive than models relying solely on CNNs.
+To tackle these challenges, we propose the QTSeg with an adaptive block and DMAD, as shown in Fig.~\ref{fig:conceptual_comparison}e.
+This architecture offers the flexibility to interchangeably replace the encoder with either CNN or transformer components, leveraging powerful pre-trained models for scalability and adaptability.
 The effectiveness of this innovative approach is demonstrated in Section~\ref{exp:results} and Section~\ref{ablation}.